puleri/crypto-mobile-express/README.md

 - Express
 - JavaScript
 - MongoDB
+- Socket.IO

 ---

 #### Unsolved Issues
-- In the time allotted, we were not able to fully integrate sockets into our application, so it is currently more of a messaging board.
+- In the time allotted, we were not able to fully integrate Sockets into our application, so it is currently more of a messaging board.
 We would like to emit Chat Resource CRUD events to all logged in users.

  - We are also interested in establishing another resource to group Chats into Chat Rooms.